Ed Hawkins and Stephen Burt

 Led by the Reading School of Art and hosted by partners within the town, Reading International is a new contemporary visual arts organisation.
 It promotes and commissions major solo exhibitions, shows, performances, film screenings, workshops, talks, offsite projects and temporary public artworks.
 Artists and curators are funded to make new work in response to the unique social and historical context of Reading and wider Berkshire.
 Projects for 2018 and 2019 will include exhibitions and events by Steve Claydon, Lada Nakonechna, Studio for Propositional Cinema, Helen Cammock and Public Movement as well as a programme of events in schools and libraries and a project for the Reading Abbey Ruins.

 Silchester, situated south-west of Reading, is the modern name of the Roman town Calleva Atrebatum.
 Archaeological excavations of the Roman town have been led by University of Reading Professor Mike Fulford since the 1970s.
-The site is currently the location of our Archaeology Field School, Iron Age Environs Project and Nero at Silchester excavations.
+The site is currently the location of our Archaeology Field School, focused on the excavation of the Roman public baths, and our Iron Age Environs project.
 The complete circuit of the Roman town walls and its amphitheatre are open to visitors all year round and you can download an iPhone app for self-guided tours.
 Each summer the University runs open days which offer the public the chance to see the excavations and learn about the archaeology and history of the site.

 Come face to face with the mask of a terrifying Gorgon Medusa, see an elephant skeleton up close and explore our collection of original Ladybird Book covers.
 The University is home to the Museum of English Rural Life, The Ure Museum of Greek Archaeology and The Cole Museum of Zoology as well as the Herbarium and some fascinating collections of books, prints and letters.